 mailcatcher -f in your terminal.

-As changes are made to the application, the Capybara RSpecs can be used to verify that the vulnerabilities in the application are still intact.
+Please see our contribution document to learn more.
+Additionally, note that as changes are made to the application, the Capybara RSpecs can be used to verify that the vulnerabilities in the application are still intact.
 To use them in this way, and have them change to

 pending instead of

 Conversion to the OWASP Top Ten 2013 completed in November, 2013.